matrix-org/matrix-spec-proposals/proposals/4204-takedown-recommendation.md

   quarantined or removed.

-[^bluesky] This is inspired by work going into bluesky https://docs.bsky.app/blog/2024-protocol-roadmap#protocol-stability-milestone
+[^bluesky]: This is inspired by work going into bluesky https://docs.bsky.app/blog/2024-protocol-roadmap#protocol-stability-milestone

 ## Potential issues